-I returned to Sam Neua town, Hua Phan province, Lao PDR on the occasion of the Son La - Hua Phan Cultural Tourism Festival 2024.
-Sam Neua today has changed dramatically, the streets are wide and airy, there are many means of transport; goods in shops and commercial areas are quite abundant; people's lives are constantly improving.
+I returned to Sam Neua town, Hua Phan province, Lao People's Democratic Republic, during the Son La - Hua Phan Cultural Tourism Festival in 2024.
+Sam Neua today has undergone a transformation; the streets are wide and spacious with plenty of traffic; goods in shops and commercial areas are quite abundant; and the lives of the people are constantly improving.

 Lao Hung Friendship Park.